ToneLi/SemMedDB/README.md

 transformers 4.1.1
 ```
 ### step1: Preprogress
-You can skip this part, this step tells us:

 how to change the data to json file: **0_progress_file_extraction.py**

 how to plot the sentence length chart: **1_analysis_data.py**